-These cookies are also known as Alfajores, which is a delicious short bread cookie, filled with dulce de leche caramel cream.
-Alfajores is part of the Argentina culture where people enjoy gathering at bars and eating treats, such as Alfajores with some coffee in the afternoon.
+These cookies are called Alfajores and are popular in Argentina, as part of the Argentina culture where people enjoy gathering at bars and eating treats, such as these cookies which are served mostly in the afternoon with some coffee.

 DULCE DE LECHE: